 Cochrane Database of Systematic Reviews, 2018

 Unable to obtain a copy by clicking title?
 Try asking the author for a reprint by adapting this prepared e-mail or by writing to Dr Kaner at email@example.com.

-Summary This is an update of a review published in 2007 (see Effectiveness Bank entry) conducted under the rigorous procedures specified by the Cochrane Collaboration, with an additional 42 studies selected for inclusion (of 61 total).
-Compared to the earlier review, there was less of a focus on the difference in outcomes between the more tightly controlled ‘efficacy’ trials and the more real-world tests characterised as ‘effectiveness’ trials ( Skip to relevant section).
+Summary The featured review updates one published in 2007 Effectiveness Bank entry.
+Both were conducted under the rigorous procedures specified by the Cochrane Collaboration.
+For the update an additional 42 studies were included, bringing the total to 61, but there was less of a focus on the crucial issue of whether more real-world tests characterised as ‘effectiveness’ trials reflected findings from more tightly controlled ‘efficacy’ trials skip to relevant section.

 The featured review aimed to assess the effectiveness of brief interventions in reducing heavy drinking.

 There was moderate-quality evidence that brief interventions, delivered in general practice and emergency care settings, can reduce alcohol consumption in hazardous and harmful drinkers.

 As was the case in an earlier 2009 review, the issue now is whether in normal practice supposed benefits will be realised on a grand enough scale to create public health gains.